benjamingarzon/SeqLearn/README.md

 - Adjust options in config/config.json.

 # Sequence groups
 It is possible to use several schedules, so that different subjects are required to perform different sequences.
 Use flag  --schedule_file with the prefix of the file (e.g. scheduling/schedule000 when the files for the schedule groups are scheduling/schedule000_0.csv and scheduling/schedule000_1.csv)

-# fMRI configuration
-In the config.json file, set:
-PRESHOW = 0

 # Generating sequences
 Use the script called SeqGen.py.